keng404/ica_nextflow_demos/cli_demo.md

 - user-reference : name your pipeline run to your choosing
 - dataInputs: files or folders that you feed into your pipeline run.
 You will need the data_ids for these data items ( a long alphanumeric string fol.* or fil.*)
 - parameters: pipeline settings
+- input-type: STRUCTURED ----> The CLI format for requesting this pipeline run is STRUCTURED
 ### optional settings in the CLI
 - storage-size : determines the scratch space of the disk your pipeline uses [small, medium, large] corresponding to [ 1.2 Tb, 2.4 Tb, 7.2 Tb ] disks
 - reference-tag,user-tag, and technical-tag : in addition to user-reference can help you query + monitor specific pipeline runs